Overhead of whole, hulled, individually frozen strawberries in a glass container.

 The process to freeze strawberries is super simple:

-Wash your strawberries.
+Wash your fresh strawberries.
 Just rinse them gently with cool water.

 Close view of fresh berries in a ceramic punnet.